 When parallel parenting, parents:

-- Communicate through email, a third party or an app like Family Wizard to stay informed about issues involving the children.
+- Communicate through email, a third party, or an app like Family Wizard to stay informed about issues involving the children.
 Discussions are strictly about the children and no personal issues between the parents.
-Use of a phone to communicate is only done in cases of an emergency.
+The use of a phone to communicate is only done in cases of an emergency.